+The Superintendent:

+1. Delegates authority to operate various segments of the school 5 4 3 2 1 0

+district appropriately.

+2. Takes responsibility for the actions of subordinates and/or the 5 4 3 2 1 0

+results produced.

-- Delegates authority to operate various segments of the school 4 3 2 1 0 district appropriately. - 2.
-Takes responsibility for the actions of subordinates and/or the 5 4 3 2 1 0 results produced. - 3.
-Fosters a working climate in which staff members can carry 5 4 3 2 1 0 out their responsibilities effectively.
+Fosters a working climate in which staff members can carry out their responsibilities effectively.
+5 4 3 2 1 0

+out their responsionities enectively.